nagasudhirpulla/taming_python/blog/skills/folium_bubble_map.md

 * Plot the capacities of power plants provided in an excel file on a geographical bubble map
 * The bubbles of wind plants will be blue and bubbles of solar plants will be red
 * When user clicks on a bubble, it's information should be shown on a popup
-* There should be legend at the bottom left of the map for explaning the colors
+* There should be legend at the bottom left of the map for explaining the bubble colors

 The whole program can be broken down into the following tasks
 * Read the data from excel